 The Meditation Garden and Graves of Elvis and His Family

-Then it’s onto the garden itself.
-I went on a Monday morning and found myself in the company of another 15-20 people, including some excited German tourists who threw a bunch of cameras my way and required me to take several photos of them.
+The group included some excited German tourists who threw a bunch of cameras my way and required me to take several photos of them.
+But I was happy to oblige.

 Elvis is buried with his mother, father, grandmother and stillborn twin brother.